National Business Resources

 Department of Revenue Services - Tax forms and information.

 Department of Transportation - For entrepreneurs, the useful parts of this site relate to Bids and RFP's and licensing information.

-Women's Business Development Center - Non-profit micro-enterprise development organization whose goal is to increase economic independence for women.
+Women's Business Development Council - Non-profit micro-enterprise development organization whose goal is to increase economic independence for women.

 Small Business Development Center of Connecticut - Provides professional consulting, workshops and educational programs.

 Entrepreneurial Women's Network Fairfield County - Network to develop the business talents, capabilities, leadership and skills of entrepreneurial women